TinyTapeout/tt-datasheet-template/chapters/using-this-datasheet.typ

 repositories and are merged into the final shuttle once the deadline is reached.

 In general, each project should contain:
-- the user-provided title & a list of authors
+- The user-provided title & a list of authors
-- a link to the GitHub repository used for submission
+- A link to the GitHub repository used for submission
-- a link to the Wokwi project (if applicable)
+- A link to the Wokwi project (if applicable)
-- a "How it works" section
+- A "How it works" section
-- a "How to test" section
+- A "How to test" section
-- an "External hardware" section (if applicable)
+- An "External hardware" section (if applicable)
-- a pinout table for both digital & analog designs
+- A pinout table for both digital & analog designs

 == Badges
 This datasheet uses "badges" to quickly convey some information about the project.
 A selection of these badges are available below.